hyosung11/Launch-School/Courses/journal.md

 ## 20220129 토요일

 10:35 Upon Sohee's concern, I dropped out of the soccer game this morning because of the winter storm conditions ... blowing snow.
 I practiced `superReducedString` over and over to get it clear in my head.
 Just because the problem description says to take two chars at a time that doesn't mean that's how the problem can be solved.
 I hope I have offers from ChurnZero and Greenshades Software to make a choice.
 If all things are equal with compensation, I think I'm leaning towards the Implementation Specialist role at ChurnZero because I think it will be more technical and I want to become a master of tech!

+12:19 I've spend almost two hours understanding one problem.
+Maybe time to do an easy problem before making lunch with Omi.